andreypopp/reactdown/site/index.md

 ..note Babel is Required

   Currently Reactdown emits ES2015 code which must be compiled by Babel before it can be execute in browsers.
+You will need a corresponding Webpack loader and a set of presets:

+      npm install babel-loader babel-preset-es2015 babel-preset-stage-1

   The relevant poriton of Babel config is:

       {
         "presets": ["es2015", "stage-1"]